jostylr/event-when/src/event-when.md

     order of handling is from the most specific to the general (bubbling up).

-    In what follows, it is important to know that the handler signature is `(data, scope, emitter, context, event)`.
-Note that scope and context will generally be strings, but if those strings end in `~`, then they get replaced with their corresponding object, created if necessary.
+    In what follows, it is important to know that the handler signature is `(data, scope, context, event)`.
+Note that scope is string while the context may or may not, depending on how the handler was setup.
+The function is called with the `this` pointing to the handler which contains a reference to emitter as well as other items.

-    As an example, if the event `a:b:c` is emitted, then `a:b:c` fires, followed by `a`.
-The scope for both is `b:c`. `emitter.scope('b:c')` will call up the associated scope.
+    As an example, if the event `a:b:c` is emitted, then `a:b:c` handlers fire, followed by handlers for `a`.
+The scope for both is `b:c`.
+    `emitter.scope('b:c')` will call up the associated scope though generally the context of the handler is more appropriate.

     Once an emit happens, all currently associated handlers will be called and those with limited time handling will be decremented.
-There is no supported methods for stopping the handling.
+There are no supported methods for stopping the handling.

     __example__